 Tooth disease: Decaying teeth can, if not immediately treated can spread to the blood vessels and nerves, causing a tooth infection that can contaminate the gums.
 Periodontal disease is another condition that affects gum tissue.
 It causes swollen gum and bleeding in its early stage, and as it grows, it weakens the supporting tissue and bone holding the teeth, thereby making it difficult for the gum to hold the teeth.
 This could lead to the teeth falling off.

 Dental crowding: This is a result of small jaws with unequal teeth sizes.
 If a person has a small jaw, it may be difficult for the teeth to grow completely, and when it does, it eventually leads to a crowded jaw with inconsistency and misaligned teeth.

 Dental injury or infected wisdom teeth: If there’s a cyst, i.e., fluid-filled sacs around the wisdom teeth or repetition of infection of the soft tissue close to the last lower tooth, then a dental extraction will be required.

 A dental injury like an auto accident or a fall from sports activities could also require dental Extraction.

 For complicated dental issues, a surgical extraction may need to be carried out.
-Before the procedure, intravenous anesthesia is given to the patient, which helps soothe and calm the nerves.
-In some cases, general anesthesia is used to make the patients unconscious during the dental Extraction.
+Before the procedure, intravenous anaesthesia is given to the patient, which helps soothe and calm the nerves.
+In some cases, general anaesthesia is used to make the patients unconscious during the dental Extraction.

-The dentist uses the elevator to cut an incision into the gum and either cut off teeth or remove the bone surrounding the teeth.
+The dentist in Astoria NY uses the elevator to cut an incision into the gum and either cut off teeth or remove the bone surrounding the teeth.

 A dentist will have to determine whether a patient needs a dental extraction or not and if all the requirements are met.